Seeed-Studio/wiki-documents/docs/MT3620_Mini_Dev_Board.md

 !!!Warning
     1. Return policy: This product can only be activated once.
 Seeed will not accept return once the package has been opened.
 Check Warranty & Returns here.
-If there are any quality issues after opening the package, please contact Seeed Tech Support Team techsupport@seeed.cc.
+If there are any quality issues after opening the package, please contact Seeed Support Team support@seeed.cc.

     2. Open Source Licenses: The software included in this product contains copyrighted software that is licensed under the GPL, LGPL or other open source licenses, listed ataka.ms/AzureSphereSDK.
 You may obtain the source code for applicable software from aka.ms/AzureSphereSDK or by sending an email to order@seeed.cc.